Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.react.performance.re-rendering.md

 ### Passing components as props.
 The components which are passed as props to component A and are rendered in it won't re-render if the A re-renders.
+Below is an example of passing nodes as props.

 ```jsx
 const DynamicScroll = ({ content }: { content: ReactNode }) => {